Yson

 Implementation specifics and functionality of the module:

-• It works with a DOM representation of YSON in memory that in YQL terms is passed between functions as a "resource" (see the description of special data types).
-Most of the module's functions have the semantics of a query to perform a specified operation with a resource and return an empty optional type if the operation failed due to the actual data type not matching the expected one.
+It works with a DOM representation of YSON in memory that in YQL terms is passed between functions as a "resource" (see the description of special data types).
+Most of the module's functions have the semantics of a query to perform a specified operation with a resource and return an empty optional type if the operation failed because the actual data type mismatched the expected one.

 The module's functions must be considered as "building blocks" from which you can assemble different structures, for example: